Sequential model confidence sets: Construction of sequential model confidence sets

-We conclude with a comment on the choice of the parameter $\lambda$.
-For the uniformly weak hypothesis and the weak hypothesis, we assume a universal bound $c>0$ on the loss differences, and $\lambda$ may be any fixed value in the interval $(0,c^{-1})$.
-If there is no good reason to do otherwise, we suggest to choose $\lambda = (2c)^{-1}$ by default.
+We conclude with a comment on the choice of the parameters $\lambda_{ij}$.
+For the uniformly weak and weak hypothesis (Propositions \ref{prop:e-process_choe_ramdas} and \ref{prop:choe_ramdas_2}), we assume universal bounds $c_{ij}>0$ on the pairwise loss differences, and $\lambda_{ij}$ may be any fixed value in the interval $(0,c_{ij}^{-1})$.
+As a default, we suggest to choose $\lambda_{ij} = (2c_{ij})^{-1}$.
 In betting language, this corresponds to bet half of the accumulated evidence at each time step \citep{Shafer2021}.
-For the strong hypothesis, we should choose $\lambda$ predictably and in a smart way in order to increase power.
-Clearly, there are many possible betting schemes.
+For the strong hypothesis (Proposition \ref{prop:3.2}), we can choose $\lambda_{ij,t}$ predictably to increase power.
+There are many possible betting schemes.
 In Section \ref{Subsec:Covid}, we propose a particular betting scheme which makes use of all previous observations and the assumption that the relative performance of two models does not change too quickly over time.
-Another option would be the \emph{method of mixtures} \citep{Robbins_1970}, where we integrate over all possible values of $\lambda$ over a particular probability distribution instead of choosing one specific value.
+Another option would be the \emph{method of mixtures} \citep{Robbins_1970}, where we integrate over all possible values of $\lambda_{ij,t}$ over a particular probability distribution instead of choosing one specific value.
 Mixtures of e-processes are again e-processes and may be expressed in closed form for some distributions \citep[Appendix A.3]{Howard_confidence_sequences}.
 The method of mixtures is one of the most widely-studied techniques for constructing uniform bounds which are shown to be unimprovable under certain conditions (\citealp{Robbins_Sigmnund_1970}, \citealp{Howard_confidence_sequences}).
-However, often it is analytically opaque and computationally tedious, and does not lead to closed-form confidence sequences.
-In accordance with \citet{waudby2023estimating}, for the strong hypothesis, our experience shows that choosing $\lambda$ predictably in a smart ways is generally more promising than the methods of mixtures.
-Also for the weaker hypotheses, we could not improve the power of our methods significantly by using mixtures instead of choosing a fixed $\lambda$ value.
-For this reason, and to make the computations more tractable, we suggest to work with the given e-processes directly rather than with the more complicated mixture e-processes also for both weak hypotheses.
+However, in accordance with \citet{waudby2023estimating}, for the strong hypothesis, our experience shows that choosing $\lambda_{ij,t}$ predictably is generally more promising than the methods of mixtures.
+Also for the weak hypotheses, where predictable betting strategies do not apply, we could not improve the power of our methods significantly by using mixtures instead of choosing $\lambda_{ij}$ fixed.
+For this reason, and to make computations more tractable, we suggest to work with the given e-processes directly.